TUW-GEO/pytesmo/docs/introduction.rst

 	one file.

-If you downloaded ISMN data in one of the supported formats in the past it can be that station names are not recognized correctly because they contained the '_' character which is supposed to be the seperator.
-If you experience problems because of this please download new data from the ISMN since this issue should be fixed.
+If you downloaded ISMN data in one of the supported formats in the past it can be that station names are not recognized correctly because they contained the '_' character, which is supposed to be the seperator.
+If you experience problems because of this, please download new data from the ISMN since this issue should be fixed.